valefimoff11/fxservices2/docs/R.md

         Packages
     Functional Responsibilities of Modules/Components - allocate/design
-    Intefaces between Modules/Components and Interactions between modules (flow of control and data)
+    Intefaces between Modules/Components and Interactions between modules (flow of control and data) System Context - Externally Facing Interfaces and the Execution Env/Platform for the Program

-    Name Sapces, VAriable Scope and Module Loading Order in Python
+    Name Sapces, Variable Scope and Module Loading Order in Python

 Error Handling / Reliability Design: